π How It Works

 | IC-IR | Information Coefficient / Information Ratio | How consistently does the signal correlate with forward returns across different test windows?
 High IC-IR distinguishes genuinely predictive signals from those that worked in just one market regime. |

-| GA | Genetic Algorithm | Once signals are selected and individually weighted, a GA searches across the full combinatorial space of valid weight configurations simultaneously β scoring each against actual portfolio alpha vs the S&P 500.
+| GA | Genetic Algorithm | Once signals are selected and individually weighted, a GA searches across the full combinatorial space of valid weight configurations simultaneously, scoring each against actual portfolio alpha vs the S&P 500.
 Hard cross-regime constraints (must fire across multiple independent time windows) prevent the GA finding configurations that only worked in one historical period. |

 Evolving Methodology

 The methodology keeps evolving as we gather more data, test new signals, and refine our understanding of what drives sustainable long-term returns.
 Walk-forward analysis across 14 years confirms that fundamental signals consistently predict long-term returns better than technical pattern signals alone.
 Signals are promoted or removed based strictly on empirical evidence across multiple validation methods.
+See the full revision history.

 Get Daily Advanced Signals Free